 3. What is the hardest part of your stage right now?

 Founders tend to answer this one with the real thing on the second or third attempt.
 The first answer is usually a version of what they would say in a board update.
 The second is closer.
-The third sounds like a confession.
-That third answer is where stories live.
+Whether you are doing this alone or with a content strategist, give it the time.
+The honest reflection lives past the canned response.

 4. Tell me about the team around you.
 What makes them special?